 Enjoying this experience means discovering Alba truffles, Piedmont and the Langhe.

 Its scientific name is “Tuber Melanosporum” (meaning black spores).
 What is a black truffle?
-It is a mushroom that matures during winter, so that black truffle season runs from mid-November to mid-March.
+It is a mushroom that matures during winter, so that the season runs from mid-November to mid-March.

 Italian black truffles are widespread both in Piedmont and Umbria, where you can find the Tartufo Nero Pregiato di Norcia.